Settings

 Even though I have spotify, I prefer to listen to my own mp3s.
 The only time I use spotify is when someone says, "You should check out <band or album>".
 I'll listen to the album a few times on spotify, and if I like it, I will buy the album and then listen to my own mp3s.

-• Stagnant a year ago
+• Stagnant 2 years ago

 As someone who uses foobar daily, I get my music mainly from the streaming platform Deezer.
 With the hi-fi subscription you get access to high quality audio and there are some unofficial tools that make it possible to download the flac files.
 It is super convenient for they have extensive metadata, album art and more recently lyrics as well.
 Occasionally I may download torrents but that is rare nowadays.